Reportage wedding photography at Lulworth Castle

 A castle in Dorset and the setting for Nicola and Alex’s wedding – Lulworth Castle.

-A seventeeth century castle that started out as a hunting lodge, it sits within a 1000 acre deer park.
-It’s a ‘castle’ after castles were obselete.
+A seventeenth-century castle that started out as a hunting lodge, it sits within a 1000 acre deer park.
+It’s a ‘castle’ after castles were obsolete.
 Gunpowder had seen to that.
 It was built not to pacify the locals, like older Norman fortresses, but as somewhere to entertain the king and his courtiers as they hunted in the locality.
 No hunts now – although the nearby MOD firing range provides a faint popping soundtrack of gunfire.
 Part of the vast Lulworth Estate, that has been owned by the same family since the 1640s (apart from a bit of squatting by the Roundheads).
-Nearby is the world famous Jurassic Coastline, the arch of Durdle Door, where the rolling Dorset hills plunge into the sea.
+Nearby is the world-famous Jurassic Coastline, the arch of Durdle Door, where the rolling Dorset hills plunge into the sea.